Collection

 Sponsoring students at AIE became a test of Singapore's AI ambition

-The bet was on who gets to enter the room#
+The bet was on who gets into the room#

 Stories in this collection